-Children and young people are encouraged to develop their interests, and access leisure or play opportunities in their home and in the community.
+Children and young people are encouraged to develop their interests, and access leisure and play opportunities in their home and in the community.

-5.1 Children and young people's physical, emotional, and mental health needs are met, and their social development needs are promoted.
+3.1 Children and young people's physical, emotional, and mental health needs are met, and their social development needs are promoted.

-Children and young people who are to become adopted are supported to understand their own health needs and of how these are to be met.
-Insofar as is safe and practical, children and young people who are to become adopted are encouraged to make informed decisions about their own health and to maintain a healthy lifestyle, which includes good nutrition, opportunities for exercise and good quality sleep.
+Children and young people in foster care are supported to understand their own health needs and how these can be met.
+In so far as is safe and practical, children and young people in foster care are encouraged to make informed decisions about their own health and to maintain a healthy lifestyle which includes good nutrition and opportunities for exercise and good quality sleep.